abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Allowable values

-The property representing the action may be annotated with the "AllowableValues" annotation in order to specify the list of allowable values for a particular parameter.
+The property representing the action may be annotated with the `AllowableValues` annotation to specify the list of allowable values for a particular parameter.

 The set of allowable values is specified by including a property whose name is the name of the parameter followed by "@Redfish.AllowableValues", and whose value is a JSON array of strings representing the allowable values for the parameter.